 Best in Show 2021

-In 2019, Wasabi the Pekingese — bred, owned, and handled by David Fitzpatrick — was the first-ever Toy Dog to win the AKC National Championship.
+In 2019, Wasabi the Pekingese — bred, owned, and handled by David Fitzpatrick — was the first-ever dog in the Toy Group to win the AKC National Championship.
 In 2021, the Pekingese won Westminster.
-Fitzpatrick’s other Pekingese, Malachy, won at Westminster in 2012.
+Fitzpatrick’s other Pekingese, “Malachy,” won at Westminster in 2012.

 “Like anything in life, things can change in a second,” Fitzpatrick says.
 “Wasabi went from an unknown dog to a history-making dog.”

 Owned and bred by Connie S. Unger, Siba the Standard Poodle was the fifth of her breed to win Best in Show at Westminster.
-The last time a Standard Poodle won was in 1991.
+Prior to her win, the last time a Standard Poodle won was in 1991.

 Best in Show 2019